MultiMote/niimbluelib/docs/documents/niimbot_print_tasks.md

 ## B21_PRO

 Print progress is fetched by continuously sending `PrintStatus`.
-B21_PRO do not use PrintStart/PrintEnd commands.
+PageStart command is not used.
 When printer responds In_PrinterCheckLine after sending bitmap data packet, you can send PrintStatus.

 Init: